 Below is a quick-and-easy guide of the nutritional value of low-carb vegetables — feel free to bring it with you on your next food shopping trip!
 Remember, these values are for raw vegetables (carbohydrate content can shift slightly during cooking).

-For those interested in net carbs, we included those in this chart.
+For those interested in net carbs, those in this chart.